nirajdevpandey/Emotion-Detection-from-Speech/README.md

 Given a voice detecting emotion it holds.
 Such as - Angry, Happy, Sad, Disgust, Neutral, Surprise &amp; Pleasant.
 Etc...

-Many more good model will be uploaded before 15 Dec.
-Hold on You will see many better models with impressive accuracy.
-Thanks

-Find complete 2800 stimuli here on my google drive - https://drive.google.com/drive/u/0/my-drive

 Ensembles are created by @dhawal. @Manish Mishra helped me in many ways too.
 Heartily Thanks to both of them.